Peperworx/DynamixGDD/index.md

 ### PeperworxAnimationComponent

 This module handles animation and meshes for the character.
 This module also allows the Weaponry component to play and modify animations, although it does not rely on it.

+## Module pluggability

+All of these modules can be disabled, enabled, replaced or updated without modifications or impact on the other modules.